-- To provide graduate students an opportunity to understand the basic building blocks of a professional law school curriculum. - To prepare graduate students to undertake the study of the diverse areas of the law leading to a thorough understanding of specific specialties. - To foster in graduate students an appreciation for the community service and pro bono publico responsibilities of legal professionals. - To give graduate students the intellectual tools to enhance their chosen career or learn a new skill-set in order to change careers.
+- To provide graduate students an opportunity to understand the basic building blocks of a professional law school curriculum. - To prepare graduate students to undertake the study of the diverse areas of the law leading to a thorough understanding of specific specialties. - To foster in graduate students an appreciation for the community service and pro bono publico responsibilities of legal professionals. - To give graduate students the intellectual tools to enhance their chosen career or learn a new skill-set in order to change careers - To gain a familiarity with Distance Education modalities and become proficient in their use, not just as participants and/or observers, but also as users of the modalities in their future careers.